 BLS selects a sample that represents the non-business airline travel of the U.S. urban population.

 DOT data contain 10 percent of tickets sold by certified air carriers in scheduled passenger service.
-Each record on the data tape includes all relevant information about the particular trip in question.
-Included are such variables as points of origin and destination, airline, class of service, and fare (First Class, Coach Full Fare, Coach Discount Fare).
+Each record on the data bank includes all relevant information about the particular trip in question.
+Included are such variables as points of origin and destination, airline, and fare (First Class, Coach Full Fare, and Coach Discount Fare).
 The DOT data does not provide descriptions for specific discounts.

-Reflecting the pattern of trips in the DOT data, the CPI sample of airline trips selected from DOT consists largely of discount fare service: 94 percent of the observations for discount service, 4 percent for full coach, and 2 percent for first class service.
+Reflecting the pattern of trips in the DOT data, the CPI sample of airline trips selected from DOT consists largely of discount fare service: 86 percent of the observations are for discount service, 12 percent are for full coach, and 2 percent are for first class service.
 There are normally several discount fares for a given trip.
-Of the quotes priced for discount service, BLS assigns approximately half for the lowest available discount fare.
+Of the quotes priced for discount service, we assign approximately half for the lowest available discount fare.
 The remaining half is for specific discount fares other than the lowest available fare.

 Pricing the lowest available fare for half of the discount sample provides for an appropriate reflection of industry-wide sales typically referred to as "fare wars."
-Usually these deeply discounted fares are limited to the lowest available fare for a given trip.
-As seating for the lowest available fares is limited, BLS collects quotes for specifically selected discount fares other than the lowest available fare for the remainder of the sample.
+Usually these deeply discounted fares are limited to the lowest available fare for a given trip (e.g., basic economy and low price main cabin fares).
+As seating for the lowest available fares is limited, we collect quotes for specifically selected discount fares other than the lowest available fare for the remainder of the sample.